How to share your data room without losing control of your documents

-A practical guide for startup founders - from setting up your first data room to controlling exactly who sees what and when.
+A practical guide for sharing data room links the right way from setting up access to controlling exactly who sees what and when.

 That approach works until it doesn't.
-Investors share links.
-Ex-employees still have access.
-You have no idea who actually looked at your financials, or for how long.
-When a deal falls through, you can't even revoke access cleanly.
+Links get forwarded.
+Former collaborators still have access months later.
+You have no idea who actually opened your documents, or for how long.
+When the process ends, you can't even revoke access cleanly.

-A data room link is a URL that gives someone access to a secure, organized collection of your company documents.
-Unlike a standard file-sharing link, a data room link comes with access controls, tracking, and permission settings baked in.
+A data room link is a URL that gives someone access to a secure, organized collection of documents.
+Unlike a standard file-sharing link, a data room link comes with access controls, tracking, and permission settings built in.

 When you share a data room link securely, you're not just handing someone a URL.
 You're controlling: